SujalAhrodia/Practice_2020/README.md

 ## Day 23

+> 1. Implement atoi which converts a string to an integer.

+> 2. Given a string s, find the longest palindromic substring in s.
+You may assume that the maximum length of s is 1000.

 ## Day 24

 > 1.Given a m x n matrix, if an element is 0, set its entire row and column to 0.
 Do it in-place.